I teach several CS subjects at the

 My current homepage: https://gvidal.webs.upv.es/

-My research focuses on the areas of programming languages, artificial intelligence
+My research focuses on programming languages, artificial intelligence, and software engineering,

 ***Job offer available! (in Spanish) ***